 The case manager shall review with all clients or the client's representative the client stated goals.
-The goals must be recorded on the person centered plan of care, and described in the comprehensive assessment on an annual and 6 month basis.
+The goals must be recorded on the individual care plan, and described in the comprehensive assessment on an annual and 6 month basis.
 The final step in care planning is to review the completed individual care plan with the client /legally responsible party and obtain required agreements/acknowledgments and signatures.